Empirical Big Data Research: A Systematic Literature Mapping: Findings from Data

 \section{Findings from Data}

-This section describes the outcomes of the process steps described in Section~\ref{sec:systematicmappingprocess}; The results chapter map directly to the stages of the systematic mapping process described in Figure~\ref{fig:mappingprocess}.
+This section describes the outcomes of the steps in the method described in Section~\ref{sec:systematicmappingprocess}; The results chapter map directly to the stages of the systematic mapping process described in Figure~\ref{fig:mappingprocess}.

 The following section is structured as follows.
-Subsection~\ref{sec:reviewscope} describes the result of ``Definition of research question''.
-Subsection~\ref{sec:allpapers} describes the result of ``Conduct Search''.
-Subsection~\ref{sec:relevantpapers} describes the result of ``Screening of papers''.
+Subsection~\ref{sec:reviewscope} describes the result of Definition of research question, conducting the search and screening of papers.
 Subsection~\ref{sec:classificationscheme} describes the result of ``Keywording using abstracts''.
 Subsection~\ref{sec:systematicmap} describes the result of ``Data Extraction and Mapping Process''

 The method used can be summarized in three main stages, as shown in Figure~\ref{fig:mapping_stages}.

 The outcome of stage 3 is described in Section~\ref{sec:systematicmap}.